Writing an annotated bibliography

 A bibliography is a list of sources (journals, books, websites, etc.) related to a particular topic.
 An annotation is an explanatory note.
 An annotated bibliography combines the two, and is a list of sources used to research a particular topic where each source has an accompanying explanation that summarizes what the source says and analyzes its reliability and relevance to the topic.

-Annotated bibliographies are valuable tools that help you learn more about your research topic, keep track of relevant sources, and organize how each source fits into your research thesis.
-If for an assignment, your instructor will specify what they want included in your annotations.
+Annotated bibliographies are valuable tools that help you learn more about your research topic, keep track of relevant sources, and consider how each source fits into your research thesis.
+If you are writing an annotated bibliography for an assignment, your instructor will specify what should be included in your annotations.
 Always be sure to review your assignment information before getting started.

 • Citation: This is the identifying information for a source.
-It will most likely be formatted in MLA or APA style; your instructor will specify which citation style they want you to use.
+Format each citation according to MLA, APA, or another style; your instructor will specify which citation style you should use.

-• Annotation: The length of the annotation varies, but annotations can range anywhere from a few sentences to several paragraphs.
-Annotations frequently contain one or more of the following:
+• Annotation: The length of the annotation varies, but annotations can range from a few sentences to several paragraphs.
+Annotations frequently contain the following:

 • Summary of source content